 Replacement windows deliver high performance and energy efficiency, much like Pete Rose in his prime.
 Technology is continually improving, with many replacement windows offering double or triple panes of glass.
 By adding additional advancements including Low-E coating, argon gas fills, spacers, and other components, you can make even the shopowners of Hyde Park feel jealous!

 Any homeowner within a stone’s throw of the Ohio River can use replacement windows for standard window replacement or with new construction.

 Although there are new construction window options, southern Ohioans often find that replacement windows are cheaper to install since the contractor can fit the replacement window in any standard window opening with no need to expose the home frame.

 What are New Construction Windows?

-New construction windows are designed to be put into new homes or home additions.
-Unlike replacement windows, new construction windows are intended to be installed on the framing directly, through the use of a nail fin frame.
-Only after the windows are installed is the home's exterior completed.
+New construction windows are built for new homes or home additions.
+Unlike replacement windows, new construction windows need to be installed on the framing directly, with the use of a nail fin frame.
+Only after installation is the home's exterior completed.

 New construction window cost varies by the size, shape, and materials chosen.
+It’s like the Findlay Market of window shopping.
 The direct installation allows you to install windows of any size or shape.
-While some homeowners prefer the ability to customize their window, there are ways to order custom replacement windows as well.
-Size or shape should not influence your choice of window type.

 As with new construction windows, the specific cost of replacement windows varies by size, shape, and material.
-Replacement window costs are lower than new construction window costs on the whole because you save on time and labor of window installation.
+Replacement window costs in the Cincinnati area are lower than new construction window costs overall because you save on time and labor of window installation.

-Now that you understand new construction windows vs. replacement windows, find out how much it would cost to get new home windows.
+Now that you understand new construction windows vs. replacement windows, find out how much it would cost to get new windows for your Cincinnati home.
 To get a free quote from Window Nation, contact us today.